ghaskins99/2501-Final-Project/writeup.md

     X - No **time** for a **timed** powerup (haha)

 ## 4. Discussion of gameplay or technical features that go beyond the minimum
+There might be some that exist but I'm not sure and don't have enough time to verify.

 ## 5. Design notes - list of entities in the game and how they behave; comments on and explanations of design decisions you made
 Enemies: